oconnor663/os_pipe.rs/README.md

 ## Changes

+- 0.8.0
+  - Remove the `From<...> for File` impls.
+While treating a pipe or a tty as a file works pretty smoothly on Unix, it's questionable on Windows.
+For example, `File::metadata` may return an error, or it might succeed but then incorrectly return `true` from `is_file`.
+Now that the standard library's `Stdin`/`Stdout`/`Stderr` types all implement `AsRawFd`/`AsRawHandle`, callers who know what they're doing can use those interfaces, rather than relying on `os_pipe`.
 - 0.7.0
   - Implement `From<PipeReader>` and `From<PipeWriter>` for `Stdio` and
     `File`.
 The latter is useful for APIs that require a `File`, like